yohancheong/yohancheong.github.io/_posts/2017-01-29-crawl-spider-with-scrapy.md

 ```

 {:start="7"}
-7. See the entire WikiSpider below
+7. See the entire CrwalSpider below

 ```python
 from scrapy.contrib.spiders import CrawlSpider, Rule